-- Students are not to upload images, work, videos etc without the permission of the teacher and in doing so must abide by the school rules around using images, i.e. include no identifying information.
+- Students are not to upload images, work, videos etc. without the permission of the teacher and in doing so must abide by the school rules around using images, ie include no identifying information of other students.

-- Music and gaming apps will be kept to a minimum so that the memory will be available when required at school.
+- Music and gaming apps to be kept to a minimum so that the memory will be available when required at school.

 - Students must relate to others online in a positive, ethical manner.

 - Students must consider the school’s reputation and image when posting photos online of themselves or others in school uniform.